Stecher poses in hospital bed while Oilers teammates continue on | Offside

 The surgery comes as no surprise to Oilers fans, as Sports 1140’s Jason Gregor reported on Tuesday that he was set to undergo the operation in the near future.

-Following the procedure, his fiancé, Emma Vincent, uploaded a photo of Stecher posing in his hospital bed.
+Following the procedure, his fiancé, Emma Vincent, uploaded a photo of Stecher posing in his hospital bed at the Charlotte Surgery Center in North Carolina.

 Defenceman Troy Stecher is no longer an option for #Oilers.
 He underwent ankle surgery according to his significant other. pic.twitter.com/2XnvDE7Ne2